Granadilla

 GRANADILLA’S ECONOMIC CHALLENGE

 The average family income is estimated to be 2,250 Lempiras per month, which is approximately 450 Lempiras (approximately US $19) per person.
 Many families depend on agriculture as their main source of income.
 Community members often work on rented land or are hired employees on nearby watermelon farms.
 Within the community, corn and beans are the standard crops produced and also staples of household consumption.
 The majority of homes are made of adobe.
-Because Granadilla is located close to the highway, community members have better access to transportation and to outside work opportunities than in some remote areas.
+Because Granadilla is located close to the highway, community members have better access to transportation and outside work opportunities than in some remote areas.

 56